-In the past, traditional ERP vendors charged huge implementation fee for consultation, implementation and training to their customers.
+In the past, traditional ERP vendors charged huge implementation fees for consultation, implementation and training to their customers.
 This model suits enterprises, where funds aren’t as big of an issue.
-But for a small to medium sized businesses, resources are always limited and that’s where cloud ERP is a better proposition.
+But for small to medium-sized businesses, resources are always limited and that’s where cloud ERP is a better proposition.

-The functionality of the ERP system you are going to choose should have a higher weight over lower cost.
-Any company investing in a business management system in UK or Ireland isn’t investing for a short period of time but for years to come and a cheap tool purchased today may cost an arm and a leg in long term.
+The functionality of the ERP system you are going to choose should have a higher weight over a lower cost.
+Any company investing in a business management system in the UK or Ireland isn’t investing for a short period of time but for years to come a cheap tool purchased today may cost an arm and a leg in the long term.

 The ERP market grew out of the wish to integrate the other departmental systems.
-And it makes sense in having one centralised system to take care of every process and every department in the business but choose your use cases intelligently.
+It makes sense to have one centralised system to take care of every process and every department in the business but choose your use cases intelligently.

-Don’t forget those on-premise systems either and discuss the pros and cons of moving them to cloud as well as integrating cloud with them.
+Don’t forget those on-premise systems either and discuss the pros and cons of moving them to the cloud as well as integrating the cloud with them.

-I am a great believer of an out of the box implementation of systems.
+I am a great believer in an out-of-the-box implementation of systems.
 It ensures a lower Total Cost of Ownership (TCO) and at the same time keeps your upgrade costs in future to the minimum.

 Get your requirements analysed by the best possible consultant who is up to speed with the latest versions of the ERP chosen by you.
 This will ensure that they don’t change the system completely and increase the cost for you.

 This is the most important consideration.
-An ERP in itself is a fantastic tool but if the tool but if it is not implemented properly; you will not get all the benefits.
-Make a list of potential partners, speak to them, meet them, run a proof of concept with them.
+An ERP in itself is a fantastic tool but if the tool is not implemented properly; you will not get all the benefits.
+Make a list of potential partners, speak to them, meet them, and run a proof of concept with them.
 And yes don’t forget to speak to some of their previous customers.

 Let us know if the article was useful and if you have any comments feel free to add them below.